Dr. Janna Gottwald-Stridbeck, Dipl.-Psych.

 About me

 I am a psychologist, educator and psychotherapist in training.
-My expertise is in clinical psychology, mental health, developmental psychology, embodiment, early childhood and trauma in adults.
+My expertise is in clinical psychology, developmental psychology, embodiment, neurodiversity, early childhood and trauma in adults.

 Contact me